• Advantages

 Residence permit and French property purchases

-In many countries, such as Spain, Portugal, and Greece, a residence permit can be obtained by purchasing property above a certain value.
-In France, however, having rented or owned accommodation is a mandatory requirement when applying for most types of long-stay visas or residence permits.
-It’s important to note that owning property in France alone does not qualify you for a residence permit; you must also meet other requirements, such as demonstrating sufficient financial resources etc.
+In some countries, a residence permit can be obtained by purchasing property above a certain value.
+In France, however, having rented or owned accommodation is a mandatory requirement when applying for most types of long-stay visa or residence permit.
+It's important to note that owning property in France does not, on its own, qualify you for a residence permit; you must also meet other requirements, such as demonstrating sufficient financial resources.

 Main requirements for applicants of the long-stay visa "visiteur" to France: